carlsverre/wraptor/README.rst

 -------
 Add a cache to a function such that multiple calls with the same args will return cached results.
-Supports an optional cache timeout which will flush itmes from the cache after a set interval for recomputation.
+Supports an optional cache timeout which will flush items from the cache after a set interval for recomputation.

 .. code:: python